GiuMangiaracina/Thesis/README.md

 The initial informations about the quality of the actions (internal impacts) are learned through an Offline Learning, executed through an automated program (training.py).

-The provided distributed networks of nodes is composed by three nodes, each of it hosting an application which has its own QoS requirements.
+The provided distributed networks of nodes is composed by three nodes, identified by an ID (1, 2, 3) each of it hosting an application which has its own QoS requirements.
 The selected QoS requirements of each applications are the following:

 - Spark 1: Response time ≤ 35 s AND Availability ≥ 95%;